24

 Explore Art at The David Collection

-The collection includes Dutch and French paintings, chinoserie, and European furniture.
-Islamic art is the largest collection in the museum, and it covers the classical Islamic world featuring calligraphy, ceramics, textiles, and jewelry.
+top by The David Collection, a fascinating museum featuring Islamic art, European art from the 17th to 19th centuries, and Danish early modern art.
+The collection includes Dutch and French paintings, chinoiserie, and European furniture.
+Islamic art is the largest section and covers the classical Islamic world with calligraphy, ceramics, textiles, and jewelry.

 See Copenhagen’s Rooftops